From the airport to the city centre Czech Republic

 By car Czech Republic

-The 58,000 km of roads are not always in good condition, but the situation has greatly improved, and the main roads are smooth.
-Be careful, though: Czechs drive very fast, and it's not uncommon for the driver to make headlight calls to let you overtake, even on narrow roads!
-In town, a Škoda has a definite aptitude for slipping.
-On the slippery side, wet or icy streetcar tracks can be dangerous.
+The 60,000 km of roads are not always in good condition, but the situation has greatly improved, and the main roads are smooth.
+Be careful, though: Czechs drive very fast, and it's not uncommon for drivers to call out their headlights to get you to let them overtake, even on small roads!
+When it comes to slipping and braking, beware in Prague: wet or icy streetcar tracks can be dangerous.
 On mountain roads, the utmost caution is called for.
-Road conditions are part of the Czech folklore, and Czechs love to challenge hairpin bends: it's not uncommon to find yourself face to face with a truck or a car.
+The state of the roads is part of the folklore, and Czechs love to challenge hairpin bends: it's not uncommon to find yourself face to face with a truck or a car.
 Drive slowly and remember that the biggest car always has the right of way.

 Parking.
 In every tourist town and village, and in front of every castle, there are parking lots.
-Most charge a fee (from 20 to 40 Kč per hour in the provinces), much more in the center of Prague.
+Most charge a fee (30 to 50 Kč per hour in the provinces), much more in central Prague.
 They are always well signposted.

 Driving.
-You need to have your license with you, of course, and be 21 years old (25 for some agencies).
-In principle, you have two options: local or international agency.
+You need to have your driving license with you, of course, and be at least 21 years old (25 for some agencies).
+In principle, you have two options: local or international.
 The advantage of Czech agencies is that they're cheap, but you have to book in advance and you'll only get a second-to-last model.
 But this is not a rule.
 Never rent a car if, for linguistic or other reasons, you don't clearly understand all the terms, insurance issues, etc., involved.

 Accessibility Czech Republic

-In the Czech Republic, there is still a lot of work to be done to accommodate people with disabilities.
-Very few sites are equipped to receive people with disabilities.
-However, the efforts of some cities that are beginning to implement real policies in this area are to be commended.
-This is the case in the most touristy cities such as Prague, Český Krumlov and Karlovy Vary.
-In the Czech capital, all new subway stations are equipped with elevators, but in the older ones (those in the city center, which serve the tourist spots), there are often only Escalators, or even a single staircase.
-Many stores have a few steps and it is best to ask about hotels in advance.
-Some establishments offer a few adapted rooms (the Bellagio Hotel, for example).
+In the Czech Republic, there's still a long way to go to accommodate people with reduced mobility, but the trend is becoming apparent in all new or recently renovated buildings.
+The efforts of a few towns that are beginning to implement real policies in this area are to be applauded.
+This is the case in the most touristic cities such as Prague, Český Krumlov and Karlovy Vary.
+In the Czech capital, all new metro stations are equipped with elevators, but in the older ones (those in the city center, which serve the tourist spots), there are often only Escalators, or even a simple staircase.
+Many stores have a few steps, and it's best to find out about hotels in advance.
+Some establishments offer adapted rooms.
 Many restaurants and cafés are located in basements.
-Most art galleries and museums have been renovated recently and most are now easily accessible (they indicate this on their websites).
+Art galleries and museums in particular have recently undergone major renovations, most of which are now easily accessible (they state this on their websites).

 Tourist traps Czech Republic

 Tourists were a big part of the Prague cab trade for many years.
-Even today, although the situation has greatly improved, it's better to use reputable agencies, even if it means paying a little more for the journey, but at least you can be sure of arriving safely and not having to empty your wallet.
+Even today, although the situation has greatly improved, it's better to use reputable agencies, even if it means overpaying a little for the journey, but at least you're sure to get where you're going and won't have to empty your wallet.
+Another option: Uber or Bolt.
+Both companies are well established in Prague and the country's secondary cities.
+In the provinces, the service is a little more limited, but if you go through your hotel reception, you'll have no trouble booking a cab you don't have to worry about like in downtown Prague.